nimaprgrmr/anomaly_detection_autoencoders/README.md

 The script will preprocess the data, train the Autoencoder model, and detect anomalies in the data.

 **Contributing**

-  -Contributions are welcome!
+  Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

 **License**
   This project is licensed under the MIT License.